 The camp provided a programme of customised activities, one-to-one and group sessions on the issues surrounding Huntington’s Disease and being a young carer.

-We provided four breaks at various locations throughout the UK for young adults whose lives are affected by life long disabilities so that they could pursue their interests, discover new passions and have fun together with a group of their friends and peers.
+We provided breaks at various locations throughout the UK for 12 young adults affected by disabilities funded through the Creative Breaks Fund so that they could pursue their interests and have fun together with a group of their friends and peers supported by our staff.